mkpartners/cremedelacrm-www/content/post/remote-work-tools-creating-a-call-or-meeting-in-google-hangouts.md

 {{< image src="/img/1_2_6KDGpo9d5mNWR_dlvkJw.jpg" title="Image" >}}

 Now you’re all set to zoom right into your meetings, without even needing to download Zoom!
-As always, if you still need a hand, just [drop us a line](https://www.mkpartners.com/contact.html) — we’re here to help!
-And, if you’re a US-non-profit or an LA-based small business struggling with the sudden shift to remote work, we have a [grant program](https://www.mkpartners.com/blog/covid-19-mk-partners-providing-1.5-million-in-support-to-non-profits-and-socal-small-businesses.html) in place to help that includes GSuite set-up, best practices, training, etc… so please [enroll](https://www.mkpartners.com/blog/covid-19-mk-partners-providing-1.5-million-in-support-to-non-profits-and-socal-small-businesses.html) if you’re eligible!
-Don’t forget to [stay tuned here](https://pardot.mkpartners.com/subscribe) for more news, updates, tips, and tricks in the world of tech.

 And until then, keep working hard, smart, and happy — we’ll see you in the cloud.